shreyaaaa06/Movie-Recommender/README.md

 4. Click "Create" to generate your API Key.
 5. You can now use that key in your app to search for movies, actors, genres, posters, etc.

+---

+## 🙋‍♀️ About Me

+Hi!
+I'm Shreya S, an AI & Data Science Engineering student passionate about coding cool projects in Python and solving real-world problems!

+Feel free to ⭐ the repo or fork it!